FACT CHECK: Can Trump Use Emergency Powers To Build The Wall?

 In the mid-1970s, Congress passed a law designed to provide some check on the president's power while also preserving flexibility to act in an emergency.
 The National Emergencies Act requires the president to notify Congress when an emergency is declared and to list the powers that are being invoked.
 The law requires the administration to provide regular updates to Congress, and allows lawmakers to terminate an emergency if both House and Senate vote to do so.

-3. Would congressional critics have a recourse if Trump invoked emergency powers?
+3. Would congressional critics have recourse if Trump invoked emergency powers?

 Congress could reject the president's emergency declaration with a vote in both the House and Senate.
 But the Republican-controlled Senate seems unlikely to take that step.
-Instead, critics would likely pursue a legal challenge.
+Instead, critics would very likely pursue a legal challenge.

 "I think the president would be wide open to a court challenge saying, 'Where's the emergency?' " Rep. Adam Smith, D-Wash., chairman of the House Armed Services Committee, told ABC.

-Goitein also cautioned that a resort to emergency powers in the current situation — in the midst of a standoff with lawmakers that's produced a partial government shutdown — could be considered an abuse of the president's power.
+Goitein also cautioned that a resort to emergency powers in the current situation — in the midst of a standoff with lawmakers that has produced a partial government shutdown — could be considered an abuse of the president's power.

 "Emergency powers are intended to be used for emergencies, not to settle political disputes or to shortcut the political process," Goitein said.